ellisrobertsx/South-East-Asia/README.md

 ## Testing
 HTML Validator - A couple errors (see below)
 CSS Validator - No errors
-Personal testing - making sure all hyperlinks and navbars work
+I have personally tested - making sure all hyperlinks and navbars work I have tested the site on both google chrome and internet explorer